satellite-image-deep-learning/techniques/README.md

 * [Comparing urban environments using satellite imagery and convolutional neural networks](https://github.com/adrianalbert/urban-environments) -> includes interesting study of the image embedding features extracted for each image on the Urban Atlas dataset.
 Accompanying [paper](https://www.researchgate.net/publication/315882788_Using_convolutional_networks_and_satellite_imagery_to_identify_patterns_in_urban_environments_at_a_large_scale)

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic or instance segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
-Read this [geginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52). **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
+Read this [geginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
+Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
+Image annotation can be slower than other techniques. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.

 ### Semantic segmentation
-Almost always performed using U-Net on RGB imagery.
+Almost always performed using U-Net.
 For multi/hyper-spectral imagery more classical techniques may be used (e.g. k-means).
-Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 * [Satellite Image Segmentation: a Workflow with U-Net](https://medium.com/vooban-ai/satellite-image-segmentation-a-workflow-with-u-net-7ff992b2a56e) is a decent intro article
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)
 * [Road and Building Semantic Segmentation in Satellite Imagery](https://github.com/Paulymorphous/Road-Segmentation) uses U-Net on the Massachusetts Roads Dataset & keras